Growing a health sciences campus

 - Involvement of our design, education, and policy programs to strengthen the health care sector

 - The opportunity to build a brand-new campus with multidisciplinary programs and an innovation culture and ecosystem in a prime urban location that serves a large rural region.

-Learn about WSU accomplishments and activities in the health sciences.
 Read the recent proclamation by the WSU Board of Regents (PDF) designating WSU Spokane as Washington State University's Health Science Campus.

 Once the domain of Northern Pacific trains, the Spokane campus is developing into a center of teaching and research excellence in the health sciences.
 Click "Play" above for a slideshow detailing the development of the campus, past, present, and future.

 The campus master plan was last updated in 2009 to help address changes and opportunities on campus and around us.